lake-wg/edhoc/draft-selander-lake-traces.md

 67 0e 79 a6 55 e3 0e c3 4d
 ~~~~~~~~

-  Then, PRK_2e is calculated using Extract() determined by the EDHOC hash
+Then, PRK_2e is calculated using Extract() determined by the EDHOC hash algorithm:
-  algorithm:

     PRK_2e = Extract(salt, G_XY) =
            = HMAC-SHA-256(salt, G_XY)

-  where salt is the empty byte string:
+where salt is the zero-length byte string:

 ~~~~~~~~
 salt (Raw Value) (0 bytes)